superbrothers/kubernetes-docs/kubectl_describe.md

 ### Synopsis

-Show details of a specific resource or group of resources
+Show details of a specific resource or group of resources.

  Print a detailed description of the selected resources, including related resources such as events or controllers.
 You may select a single object by name, all objects of that type, provide a name prefix, or label selector.
 For example: